sassoftware/azure-quickstart-templates/sas-9.4m7-VA/README.md

 1. [Troubleshooting](#Troubleshooting)
 1. [Appendix A:](#AppendixA)

-**Note:**  This Quickstart is supported only in regions that support Availability Zones.
-For more information, see [Azure Services that support Availability Zones](https://docs.microsoft.com/en-us/azure/availability-zones/az-region).

 <a name="Overview"></a>
 ## Overview
 This README for SAS 9.4 Visual Analytics (VA)/ Visual Statistics (VS) Quickstart Template for Azure is used to deploy the following SAS Viya products in the Azure cloud: